matiaspaavilainen/Discord-Cat-Bot/readme.md

-A discord bot that takes cat pictures from different subreddits and sends them to discord.
+A discord bot that takes cat pictures from different subreddits and sends them to discord on command.